 - 3 clove garlic crushed or finely chopped

 - 1/2 -1 tsp chili flakes

 - 3/4 cup coconut cream

 - Heat a large pan on medium heat.
 Once hot, add olive oil and onion.
 Cook for 5 minutes or until translucent, stirring often.
-Add your garlic and cook for 2 minutes before adding wine.
-It may flame, but only for a second.
-Stir and wait till the liquid reduces.
-Add your vegetable stock paste and stir.
+Add the garlic and cook for 2 minutes before adding in salt, pepper, chili flakes and nutritional yeast.
+Stir to combine.

 Disclaimer: This post was sponsored by Cali’flour Foods